borkdude/deps.clj/README.md

 ## Status

-Experimental, breaking changes will happen.
-Feedback is welcome.
+Experimental, but in a usable state.
+Breaking changes might happen to the non-standard functionality.
+Feedback and PRs are welcome.

 ## Installation